Managed Microsoft 365 Services: A Great Deal for MSPs!

 Scenarios Where Office 365 Benefits Your Managed Services

 You must be an MSP wondering if offering Microsoft Office 365 services can help you achieve a margin along with your traditional solutions.
-And here comes the truth: Office 365 opens up a whole new revenue channel for MSPs.
+And here comes the truth: Microsoft 365 opens up a whole new revenue channel for MSPs.

-Scenario 1: Your Customers Use Office 365
+Scenario 1: Your Customers Use Microsoft 365

-Most SMBs you work with today are aboard Office 365.
+Most SMBs you work with today are aboard Microsoft 365.
 The cloud-based service is so much in the trend that it is not going away anytime soon.
 When your customers have deployed Office 365, as an MSP you become an immediate solution to their problems.
 When they’re tangled in the cloud they will look for somebody who would help them lead out of the knot.

 It is not only managed Office 365 services that you can offer you could include consulting and advisory, user adoption training, maintenance and support, integrations, and migration support as well in your portfolio.
 Again, to offer these services you don’t necessarily have to recruit resources and train them, you always have an option to team up with Office 365 consultants who are always there for you to achieve that additional revenue.

 Scenario 2: Your Customers Want to Migrate to Office 365